AsmaaMostafa01/Shoply_Website/README.md

 <<<<<<< HEAD
-#Shoply
-#Overview
+ Shoply

-Shoply is an innovative ecommerce platform offering both new and pre-owned products.
-Our mission is to promote sustainability by encouraging the reuse and recycling of goods, thereby reducing waste and positively impacting the environment.
-The application is built with a modern technology stack, including React for the frontend and Node.js/Express for the backend.
-Our backend leverages MongoDB for database management and employs JWT (JSON Web Tokens) for secure user authentication and authorization.
+Shoply is an e-commerce website that offers new and pre-owned products.
+Additionally, we promote sustainability by encouraging the reuse and recycling of goods, helping to reduce waste and positively impact the environment.

+## Features

+- User registration and authentication
+- Product listing and browsing
+- Adding products to the cart
+- Contact page for inquiries
+- User account management
 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).